matthewdeancooper/stanford_cs299/README.md

 1. In the spirit of the Stanford honour code, full solutions are not provided in this repository.
 Rather, *solutions* to written problems contain important observations to sketch out the right direction - the rest is *just* algebra.
    This is designed to serve as a blueprint rather than a walk-through.
-In the words of Feynman:
+Remember:

-   > What I cannot create, I do not understand.
+   > What I cannot create, I do not understand. - Feynman

 2. Working examples of each coding problem and their respective outputs are included.
 However, some coding solution make use of modified algorithms.
 An